Youth & Teen Volunteering

 1. In-Person Volunteering

-• In-person volunteering includes a variety of activities such as craft preparation, shelf straightening, shelf reading, and helping keep the Youth Services Department neat.
+• In-person volunteering includes a variety of activities such as program assistance, craft preparation, shelf straightening, shelf reading, and helping keep the Youth Services Department neat.

 • Volunteers can sign up for shifts using SignUpGenius